My Name Is Emily: Plot

-Following this incident, Emily grows paranoid of authority, believing they will attempt to stop her of reaching her destination and at one point, orders Arden to drive away from a curious policeman (Ó Héalai) questioning them for IDs.
+Following this incident, Emily grows paranoid of authority, believing they will attempt to stop her from reaching her destination and at one point, orders Arden to drive away from a curious Guard (Ó Héalai) questioning them for IDs.
 Camping on the beach for the night, Emily and Arden are ambushed by a local gang.
 When Arden is beaten in an outnumbered fight and runs towards the car for help, Emily is left vulnerable inside the tent where she is threatened to be raped by the gang's leader, telling him coldly, "Fuck off."
 However, Arden returns having retrieved his deceased grandfather's handgun from the glove compartment, frightening the gang into submission as they flee.
 A mutual trust therein develops between Emily and Arden as they eventually arrive at the institution.

 Arden invents a theatrical distraction atop the roof of one of the buildings, entertaining the patients whilst alarming the orderlies as Emily, bouquet in hand, searches for Robert.
-Coming upon his room however, she finds not her father but Dr. Golding (McGovern) who quietly informs her that her father is no longer at the facility.
-Inviting her to his office, he explains to her that the hospital does not hold people against their will, that Robert, after sometime, voluntarily admitted himself, a fact that greatly upsets Emily.
+Coming upon his room however, she finds not her father but Dr. Golding (McGovern) who quietly informs her that her father is no longer a patient at the facility.
+Inviting her to his office, he explains to her that the hospital does not hold people against their will, that Robert, after some time, voluntarily admitted himself, a fact that greatly upsets Emily.
 Destroying the flowers outside, Arden comes to her aid where the two leave to Emily's grandfather's summerhouse, uncertain of their paths.
 After getting into a disagreement, Arden storms out of the home where Emily attempts to follow him, though meets her father instead unexpectedly.
-Emily confronts him with her feelings of abandonment, telling him, "You said nothing could separate us.
+Emily confronts him about her abandonment trauma, saying, "You said nothing could separate us.
 But you did," not understanding why he would intentionally shut her out as she exits and runs towards the cliffs overlooking the ocean.
 Emily leaps into the water and her boots fall off.
 Arden retrieves her and pulls her to shore, expressing his feelings for her.
 Emily opens herself up to him and as the two head back towards the summerhouse, they make out in the bathroom.
 As Emily faces her father again wearing her mother's dress, she appears to forgive him and she agrees to return home to June while her father remains at the summerhouse.
 Emily's depression seems to lift as she faces the future more optimistically, running into the sea to greet Arden, smiling as he photographs her.